E-vouchers and printable vouchers are charged at the face value of the voucher/s plus a handling fee of £1.20 per

 Anglia Giving is not a Registered Charity itself because its purpose is fund-raising for charities and it does not have its own specific ‘charitable purpose’, i.e. a particular cause it raises money for.

-Any surplus funds, after covering operating costs, are used to improve aspects of our service or else are donated UK charities.
+Any surplus funds, after covering operating costs, are used to improve and develop our service, or else are donated to UK charities.

-No. When a voucher is redeemed, the full face-value of the voucher is sent to the charity which the donor has chosen to support.
+No. When a voucher is donated, the full face-value of the voucher is sent to the charity which the donor has chosen to support.